Obstacle course racing: Rugged Maniac

 Rugged Maniac was founded in 2010 by former lawyers Brad Scudder and Rob Dickens.
 The very first race was held in October 2010, in Southwick, Massachusetts.
 It has since expanded to 24 cities over the United States and Canada.

 In 2014, they were featured on ABC's Shark Tank and secured a $1.75 million deal with Mark Cuban, the billionaire entrepreneur and owner of the Dallas Mavericks.
 On January 16, 2016, Rugged Maniac (Under their company name Rugged Races LLC), appeared again on Shark Tank in an update video.
 Since first appearing on the show, the Rugged Maniac event has expanded to Canada, increased in sales from $4.2 million to $10.5 million before and after Shark Tank, expanded to 28 cities, and created a second race called "The Costume Dash 5K", which debuted in Boston in October 2015.

 Rugged Maniac features 25 obstacles over a 5 kilometer (3.1 mile) course.
 It is designed to be more family-friendly and catered to people of all fitness levels, due to the shorter distance but larger number of obstacles.
 The run ends with an all-day festival of beer, food, mechanical bull riding, adult-sized bounce houses, and sponsor exhibition booths.

+Devils Circuit

+Launched in 2012, Devils Circuit is one of India's earliest and largest obstacle course racing (OCR) events.
+It consists of 15 military-style obstacles in a 5-km course.
+Events are held across major Indian cities and feature competitive as well as non-competitive waves, attracting thousands of amateur and elite participants annually.
+Devils Circuit is credited with popularizing OCR in India and has also partnered with social groups and corporate brands to drive participation and fitness awareness.